kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/08-monogdb-minimongo-collection.md

 ```

 ## Important Naming Convention
+* We **Capitalize** the variable
-We Capitalize the variable and spell the collection in lowercase.
-This is a Meteor/Mongo naming convention and recommended
+* We spell the Collection in lowercase
+* This is a `Meteor/Mongo` naming convention
+* It is recommended you follow it

-We export Players so any file that loads in Players can actually do something with the Players Collection (_read all the players, or update an individual player..._)
+* We export `Players` so any file that loads in `Players` can actually do something with the `Players` Collection
+  - Some Examples
+    + Read all the players
+    + Or update an individual player

-Since `players.js` resides inside `imports` we know it will not `eager load` and we'll have to manually load it
+* Since `players.js` resides inside `imports` we know it will not `eager load` and we'll have to manually load in

-We will import this Collection on `server/main.js`
+* We will import this Collection on `server/main.js`

 `import { Players } from './../imports/api/players';`